 Faculty and Staff Retirement Plan -- 403(b)

-The Faculty and Staff Retirement Plan ("403(b) plan") is funded by your voluntary pre-tax contributions.
-You are eligible to participate immediately in the plan, and may direct your contributions to a wide array of funds and annuities.
+The Faculty and Staff Retirement Plan ("403(b) plan") is funded by your voluntary contributions.
+Eligible employees can participate immediately in the plan upon hire.
 For more information about participating in the 403(b) plan, please see Enroll / Make Changes.

 What is a 401(k) Plan?
 What is a 403(b) Plan?
 Which does Duke offer?